Food Intolerance Test (IgG) Profile by Thyrocare

 | Testing lab | Thyrocare |

-| Lab standard | NABL-accredited and ISO-certified |
+| Lab credentials | NABL-accredited and ISO-certified |

-| Test quality | FoodPrint-certified in association with Cambridge Nutritional Sciences, UK |
+| Test quality | FoodPrint® certified in association with Cambridge Nutritional Sciences, UK |

-| Service coverage | Available in 200+ cities and towns in India |
+| Service coverage | Available in 5,000+ PIN code areas (200+ cities) in India |

 The complete category-wise list is provided below for quick reference.